stefanDeveloper/heiDGAF/docs/index.rst

 Welcome to heiDGAF's documentation!
 ===================================

-**heiDGAF** is a machine learning based DNS classifier for detecting Domain Generation Algorithms (DGAs), tunneling, and data exfiltration by malicious actors.
+**heiDGAF** is a machine learning-based DNS classifier for detecting Domain Generation Algorithms (DGAs), tunneling, and data exfiltration by malicious actors.

 Check out the :doc:`usage` section for further information on how to use the software, including how to